Scientology in Australia: Revesby murder

 Linda Walicki, who was diagnosed with a psychiatric illness, was not administered psychiatric drugs prescribed by the hospital because of the beliefs of her Scientologist parents.
 Instead her parents administered vitamins imported from the United States.
 Her condition worsened, and her parents became alarmed, finally relenting and administering the prescribed medicine.
-However, three weeks later, she assaulted them, killing her father Michael and sister Kathryn, and wounding her mother Sue.
+However, three weeks later in August 2007, she assaulted them, killing her father Michael and sister Kathryn, and wounding her mother Sue.
 The mother has since recovered.

 After the incident, Australian Church of Scientology vice-president Cyrus Brooks in Sydney continued to criticise psychiatry and psychiatric drugs, while the Australian Medical Association president, Rosanna Capolingua, speaking on ABC radio, said that if "the girl had had access to appropriate medical treatment it could have changed the course of her life."

-Walicki has since been found not guilty by reason of insanity and has been taken to a hospital for further treatment.
+Walicki was found not guilty by reason of insanity in 2008 and was taken to a hospital for further treatment.